mochoabuilds/Blunt-Coffee-index/README.md

 # INTRODUCTION

 * This repository contains the data for the Blunt index, and code for its calculations.
+The Blunt index could be a helpful supplement to official city figures.

+# DATA & CALCULATIONS

-My research collects blunt prices from more than 200 corner stores during ten to fourteen day intervals.
-I then estimate the probability a store would price a blunt above the city median using multinomial logistic regression, select outcome measures and response variables.
-From this I create the adjusted Blunt index to interpret coefficients as pricing probabilities.
-This index signals where purchasing power is strongest/weakest across a city.
+* My research collects blunt prices (32 oz gatorade prices, etc.) from more than 200 corner stores during 10 to 14 day intervals.
+I then estimate the probability a store would price a blunt above the median using multinomial logistic regression, response variables and select outcome measures.
+From there I create the adjusted Blunt index to interpret coefficients as pricing probabilities, which signals where purchasing power is strongest/weakest across a city based on location.

-# SOURCE DATA

-* Price data comes from comes from commerce corridors in Chicago's neighborhoods; socio-economic data comes from Social Explorer reports.

 # OUTPUT DATA

-Variables
 * date
 * local_price
 * street_block
 * census_tract
-* zip_code
+* city_ward
 * BLUNT_adjusted - Adjusted index

-# CALCULATING THE BLUNT INDEX
+# EXPERIMENTS & TRIALS

+# WEB APP

+* Form a digital bridge between different corner store customers via news graphics, stories, etc.

 # DISCUSSION

-* Based on experiments I share why the ease and low cost of the Blunt index could help keep track of changes in purchasing power across neighborhoods, as they happen, rather than in unknown intervals.
+* Chicago will grow, we should better understand its flow.
+Hanging out around corner stores could show us fresh ways to gauge activity in smaller pockets of the economy.
+The Blunt index could be a helpful supplement to official city figures.
+The frequency of my data collection could help city officials boost the timeliness and quality of their own data.

 # BIBLIOGRAPHY